Recording Connection graduate Garrett Pace: HIRED!

 Nevertheless, Garrett was determined to overcome the learning curve.
 His mentor, Nick, remembers being impressed by his willingness to stay outside his comfort zone.
 “He was like, ‘All right, I’m gonna get on this track,’” says Nick. “’I’ve got to provide a hook.
 I gotta record hip hop, I gotta mix hip hop, I got to record R&B, I got to tune R&B vocals.’…It was really good for him.”

-Not only did Garrett meet the challenge—he became so good at what he did that when his apprenticeship was over, his mentor offered him a job!
+Not only did Garrett meet the challenge—he became so good at what he did that when his externship was over, his mentor offered him a job!

 “When I shook his hand, it was truly an incredible feeling to have,” says Garrett.
 “I just wanted to tell everybody in my family.”